 For professional investors only.
-This is a marketing communication.
-The views and opinions contained herein are those of Mitch Reznick, Head of Research and Sustainable Fixed Income, and Dr Hans-Christoph Hirt, Head of EOS at Federated Hermes, and may not necessarily represent views expressed or reflected in other communications, strategies or products.
-The information herein is believed to be reliable, but Federated Hermes does not warrant its completeness or accuracy.
+Clients who fall outside of this criteria should not use the information provided in this document for investment decisions.
+The views and opinions contained herein are those of Mitch Reznick, CFA, Co-Head of Hermes Credit and Dr Hans-Christoph Hirt, Head of Hermes EOS, and may not necessarily represent views expressed or reflected in other Hermes communications, strategies or products.
+The information herein is believed to be reliable but Hermes does not warrant its completeness or accuracy.
 No responsibility can be accepted for errors of fact or opinion.
-This material is not intended to provide and should not be relied on for accounting, legal or tax advice, or investment recommendations.
-This document has no regard to the specific investment objectives, financial situation or particular needs of any specific recipient.
+This material is not intended to provide and should not be reliable but Hermes does not warrant its completeness or accuracy.
+No responsibility can be accepted for the specific investment objectives, financial situation or particular needs of any specific recipient.
 This document is published solely for informational purposes and is not to be construed as a solicitation or an offer to buy or sell any securities or related financial instruments.
-Figures, unless otherwise indicated, are sourced from Federated Hermes.
-This document is not investment research and is available to any investment firm wishing to receive it.
-The distribution of the information contained in this document in certain jurisdictions may be restricted and, accordingly, persons into whose possession this document comes are required to make themselves aware of and to observe such restrictions.
+Figures, unless otherwise indicated, are sourced from Hermes.
+The value of investments and income from them may go down as well as up, and you may not get back the original amount invested.
+Past performance is not a reliable indicator of future results.
+The distribution of the information contained in this document is not investment research and is available to any investment firm wishing to receive it.
+Issued and approved by Hermes Investment Management Limited ("HIML") which is authorised and regulated by the Financial Conduct Authority.
+Registered address: Sixth Floor, 150

 Issued and approved by Hermes Investment Management Limited ("HIML") which is authorised and regulated by the Financial Conduct Authority.
 Registered address: Sixth Floor, 150 Cheapside, London EC2V 6ET.
 HIML is a registered investment adviser with the United States Securities and Exchange Commission ("SEC").
-BD006342 09/20 0009455
+BD02305 00004470 09/17